VoxChain/condenser/src/app/help/en/welcome.md

 <span></span>
 ### <span id="Backup_your_password">1.
 Backup your password</span>

-Unlike centralized web services, **the Steem Blockchain has no account password recovery**.
+Unlike centralized web services, **the Vox Blockchain has no account password recovery**.

 You are entirely responsible for keeping your password, and keeping it secure.